Medically reviewed by Drugs.com. Last updated on May 18, 2019.

 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.

 • Pediatrics: Avoid using higher than recommended dosages; suppression of linear growth (ie, reduction of growth velocity), reduced bone mineral density, or hypercortisolism (Cushing syndrome) may occur; titrate to lowest effective dose.
 Reduction in growth velocity may occur when corticosteroids are administered to pediatric patients, even at recommended doses via intranasal route (monitor growth).
 Use for the shortest amount of time necessary to achieve symptom relief.

 • Appropriate use: Prior to use, the dose and duration of treatment should be based on the risk vs benefit for each individual patient.
 In general, use the smallest effective dose for the shortest duration of time to minimize adverse events.
 There have been reports of systemic corticosteroid withdrawal symptoms (eg, joint/muscle pain, lassitude, depression) when withdrawing inhalation therapy.

 Growth (adolescents and children); signs/symptoms of HPA axis suppression/adrenal insufficiency; possible eosinophilic conditions (including eosinophilic granulomatosis with polyangiitis [formerly known as Churg-Strauss]); ocular changes; signs/symptoms of Candida infection (long-term therapy); hepatic function

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience headache, stinging, sneezing, or pharyngitis.
-Have patient report immediately to prescriber signs of infection, signs of adrenal gland problems (severe nausea, vomiting, severe dizziness, passing out, muscle weakness, severe fatigue, mood changes, lack of appetite, or weight loss), severe rhinitis, nasal sores, severe nosebleeds, wheezing, thrush, abnormal nasal discharge, severe face pain, rhinorrhea, nasal crusting, bone pain, or vision changes (HCAHPS).
+• Patient may experience headache, nausea, vomiting, cough, stinging, or sneezing.
+Have patient report immediately to prescriber signs of adrenal gland problems (severe nausea, vomiting, severe dizziness, passing out, muscle weakness, severe fatigue, mood changes, lack of appetite, or weight loss), severe rhinitis, nasal sores, severe nosebleeds, wheezing, thrush, abnormal nasal discharge, severe face pain, rhinorrhea, nasal crusting, bone pain, chills, severe pharyngitis, or vision changes (HCAHPS).